Logiqx/gps-details/docs/articles/9-garmin/README.md

 ## Which Garmin for Watersports?

+Author: Michael George

+Created: 7 Apr 2025

+### Introduction

-I'm often asked for GPS watch recommendations, so I've decided to create a resource focusing on the Garmin products.
-It's a great time to be buying a GPS watch because there are some great choices, whatever your budget.
+I'm often asked for GPS watch recommendations, so I've decided to create a resource focusing on Garmin products.
+It's a great time to be buying a sports watch for watersports because there are some really great choices, whatever your budget.

-Prior to around 2022, reliable GPS / GNSS performance was only available from specific products, and smart watches were too unreliable for speeds.
-It's only since late 2022 that this situation began to change, primarily due to new GNSS chipsets and firmware.
+Prior to around 2022, reliable GPS / GNSS performance was only available from dedicated loggers, and smart watches were unreliable for measuring speeds.
+It's only since late 2022 that this situation began to change, primarily due to latest GNSS chipsets and firmware.

-This guide will not focus on the technicalities of GPS / GNSS accuracy and will simply focus on watches that offer good performance and value for money.
-Budget will often dictate your choice, but here are some factors to consider:
+This guide will not discuss any of the technicalities relating to GPS / GNSS accuracy.
+It will simply focus on watches that provide decent performance and good value for money.
+Budget will often dictate buying choices, but here are some additional factors to consider:

-- GNSS Chipset - dictates accuracy and it needs to be multi-band if posting to [GPS-Speedsurfing](https://www.gps-speedsurfing.com/) or [https://www.gpsteamchallenge.com.au/](GPS Team Challenge)
+- GNSS chipset - dictates accuracy and needs to be multi-band if posting to [GPS-Speedsurfing](https://www.gps-speedsurfing.com/) or [GPS Team Challenge](https://www.gpsteamchallenge.com.au/)
-- Ruggedness - running watches are typically cheaper, but less robust and have lower water resistance
+- Ruggedness - running watches are typically cheaper, but less robust and with lower water resistance
-- Screen type - preference for [MIP or AMOLED](https://lifehacker.com/health/which-is-better-smart-watch-display-mip-vs-amoled)
+- Screen type - decide whether you would prefer [MIP or AMOLED](https://lifehacker.com/health/which-is-better-smart-watch-display-mip-vs-amoled)
 - Watch size - bigger watches suit bigger wrists, but have larger screens and longer battery life
-- Flashlight / torch - feature you never knew you needed, until you got it...
+- Flashlight / torch - amazing feature that you never knew you needed

-This page includes a quick comparison of the watches, and detailed information.
+This page includes an overall comparison, plus summaries for each watch, and links to further information.

-- Forerunner - lightweight running watches, 5 ATM, without flashlight
+- Forerunner - lightweight running watches, resistent to 5 ATM, without flashlight
-- Instinct, fēnix and epix - rugged watches, 10 ATM, with flashlight
+- Instinct, fēnix and epix - rugged watches, resistent to 10 ATM, with flashlight

-Once you have chosen a watch, you should probably have a look at my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) page as well.
+Whilst choosing a watch, you may also benefit from my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) and list of [Garmin models](https://logiqx.github.io/gps-details/devices/garmin/watches/).

 ### Quick Comparison

-This table should help you to identify the most suitable Garmin watches within your budget, prior to reading any further details.
+This table should help you to identify suitable Garmin watches within your budget.

 |                   |  Deals   |   RRP   | Multi-band | Screen | Water resistence |
 | ----------------- | :------: | :-----: | :--------: | :----: | :--------------: |